Fritz Hildebrandt - Grouping

 Sergeant"

-The letter is a memo of an incident where Hildebrandt was involved in an accident while attempting to assist in the starting of
+The letter is a memo of an incident where Hildebrandt was involved in an accident while attempting to assist in the

-injured in this accident.
+was not seriously injured in this accident.

 Above: A pre-war photograph of an Si-202 Hummel (Bumble Bee), an